logseq/docs/db-version-changes.md

 * A namespace page like `term` above has its children pages listed on its page under the `Children` section.
 * Children pages like `block` above link back to its namespace with the `Parent` property.

-#### Config.edn
+#### User Config

+* A graph's config.edn, custom.js and custom.css files are only editable within Logseq from `Settings`.
-* The following config options are no longer used: `:block-hidden-properties, :favorites, :hidden, :ignored-page-references-keywords, :preferred-format, :preferred-workflow, :feature/enable-block-timestamps?, :file/name-format, :org-mode/insert-file-link?, :property/separated-by-commas, :property-pages/enabled?, :property-pages/excludelist`.
+* The following config.edn options are no longer used: `:block-hidden-properties, :favorites, :hidden, :ignored-page-references-keywords, :preferred-format, :preferred-workflow, :feature/enable-block-timestamps?, :file/name-format, :org-mode/insert-file-link?, :property/separated-by-commas, :property-pages/enabled?, :property-pages/excludelist`.
 See [this code](https://github.com/logseq/logseq/blob/043927031e11053a837d8289e3334368e6647bea/src/main/frontend/handler/common/config_edn.cljs#L89-L115) for more details.

 #### DB Graph Directories